 - If there is sufficient room, you can have both, with the path or walkway (ideally) bordered by plants on each side.

-- Or you need not have a well-defined path or walkway at all.
+- You need not have a well-defined path or walkway at all.

 In case #3 above, just make sure that, if you grow plants in the space, you leave yourself enough room to move freely among them.